TheProgrammingArchive/weather-terminal/README.md

 # weather.com-scraper

 ## About the project:
-  This project is made to make reading the weather easier.
-You can now get all required details on your cli!
+  Get daily weather from your cli!

 ## Requirements:
   For this application to work make sure you have python 3.7 or greater added to path.
 Make sure you have done so by opening cmd and typing 'pip --version' without quotes.
 If you   get the version info then it means it has been added to your path successfully!
 If not please refer on how to add py to path.